improve-ai/swift-ranker/README.md

  ## Algorithm

-For simple decisions with only NSString or NSNumber variants and no context the Improve v5 algorithm has behavior similar to Thompson Sampling.
+For simple decisions with only NSString or NSNumber variants, and no context, the Improve v5 algorithm has behavior similar to Thompson Sampling.
 Choices are initially random and then quickly hone in on the best variants.
 For contextual decisions or those with complex NSDictionary or NSArray variants, gradiented boosted trees are employed to create a fast and powerful contextual multi-armed bandit algorithm.

  ## Security & Privacy